teabello333/teabello333/README.md

    Tools: Jupyter Notebooks, Google Colab, Git, Github

 Projects:

+   Calendar Creation - Developed a full-stack Google Calendar clone using React, Next.js, and MongoDB as part of a collaborative software engineering project.
+Contributed core event management functionality, including creating and deleting events, designing the event creation interface, and integrating frontend components with backend database operations.
+Implemented user-specific data access controls to ensure calendar privacy and participated in final system integration, testing, and debugging to deliver a fully functional scheduling application.

    Talking Cents - Talking Cents is an interactive AI-powered budgeting assistant that helps users make better financial decisions through natural conversation.
 Built with React and Node.js/Express, this app allows the user to either speak or type their questions and receive thoughtful spoken responses from an animated avatar.
 It integrates speech-to-text and text-to-speech technologies to create a seamless voice interaction experience, while the AI backend analyzes user input to provide personalized financial reasoning.
 This project combines frontend UX design and AI-driven interactivity, showcasing skills in React hooks, REST APIs, and real-time multimedia processing.